-Mihai DUDOIU Partner mihai.dudoiu@tuca.ro
+Gabriela ANTON Partner gabriela.anton@tuca.ro

 1. What is the main legislation and international treaties governing the project financing in your jurisdiction?

 The main local legislation for project finance is the Romanian Civil Code (which regulates the civil and commercial contracts, including loan agreements and security agreements) and to some extent, the banking legislation (including professional lending and FX regulations, etc.).
 For cross-border financing transactions, there are certain EU directives and regulations which may apply, such as with regard to passporting baning licenses across EU Member States, eldas (with regard to using electronic signatures, etc.).